bigdatalyn/bigdatalyn.github.io/_posts/2017-12-26-Oracle_Test_Seniro.md

 {:toc}

-Import Oracle Sample schema and create Test data
+[Original]Import Oracle Sample schema and create big test table

 How to import the sample schema if you did not install the sample schema while installed the Database product?

+How to create big table for test?

 Simple to describe the steps...